• THE CORNFLOWER •

 Golf Club de Courchevel | @Golf Club de Courchevel, la clématite des Alpes

-The clematis is a vine that grows on surrounding trees and shrubs.
+Clematis is a vine that attaches itself to surrounding trees and shrubs.
 This rather rare flower has four light blue tepals.

 • THE GOLDEN BUTTON •